 While we haven’t had official confirmation yet, business insiders have all but confirmed that a contemporary version of The Outer Limits is in the works at some premium cable network.
 Information is scarce on the subject, so most of the info is merely conjecture at this point.
-Nevertheless, we can hazard a guess about how the show will turn out by taking a look at some other similar shows that have found success in recent years.
+Nevertheless, we can guess how the show will turn out by looking at some similar shows that have found success in recent years.

 Before we delve deeper into the modern vogue of horror/sci-fi anthology shows, let’s begin by analyzing one of the shows that started the whole genre – and the one we hope gets a revival soon.

-In 1963, horror fans were living through one of the best times for television: The Twilight Zone had been delivering some of the most fascinating and thought-provoking sci-fi stories of its time.
-That year, a competitor arose to rival Rod Serling’s legendary show: ABC’s The Outer Limits dealt with more sci-fi-inspired themes than the fantastical and supernatural subjects that predominated in The Twilight Zone.
+In 1963, horror fans lived through one of the best times for television: The Twilight Zone had been delivering some of the most fascinating and thought-provoking sci-fi stories of its time.
+That year, a competitor arose to rival Rod Serling’s legendary show: ABC’s The Outer Limits dealt with more sci-fi-inspired themes than the fantastical and supernatural subjects predominated in The Twilight Zone.

 Aliens and robots captivated the audiences’ imaginations, making the show an immediate hit.
 The show’s cultural impact can’t be overstated, with some critics saying that The Outer Limits was partially responsible for the successes of other sci-fi shows of the sixties.

 This isn’t the first time an Outer Limits revival has been considered.
 In 1995, following the success of shows like The X-Files, a new version of The Outer Limits debuted on TV.
-The show ran for seven seasons that were distinctively more provocative than their 60s counterparts.
+The show ran for seven distinctively more provocative seasons than their 60s counterparts.

 Bringing back The Outer Limits in whatever form has been the goal of many studios ever since the revival show was cancelled.
 At one point, Kevin Smith was signed to write a feature film based on an episode of the original show, and plans for another film first began circulating in 2014, but those rumours quietly vanished.

-For whatever reason, The Outer Limits has resisted the modern trend of reboots of old shows fervently.
-Perhaps it’s due to the show’s sci-fi-oriented themes – even though, as most of us know, there’s a lot of content to explore in the realm of science fiction anthologies.
+For whatever reason, The Outer Limits has fervently resisted the modern trend of reboots of old shows.
+Perhaps it’s due to the show’s sci-fi-oriented themes – even though, as most of us know, there’s a lot of content to explore in the realm of science-fiction anthologies.